Jacquard madness!

 Léo jacquard deckchair dress by Maison Fauve

-We also offer you jacquard viscose voiles : woven in France, they are very soft, with a play of colored woven bands.
+We also offer jacquard viscose voiles : woven in France, they are very soft, with a play of colorful woven bands.
 Easy to sew, they will be perfect for sewing blouses and tops like the Bellini pattern or the Spritz tank top .

 Spritz tank top in Sorbet viscose voile and detail of the Bellini blouse in Sunrise viscose voile

-Jacquard is an exceptional fabric that will allow you to sew a unique and particularly elaborate wardrobe.
-You will be able to let your creativity speak for itself, for sewing that will leave those around you speechless.
-Even the most refined of clothes takes on another dimension in jacquard, right?!
+Jacquard is an exceptional fabric that will allow you to sew a unique and particularly intricate wardrobe.
+You can unleash your creativity, for sewing projects that will amaze everyone around you.
+Even the most refined of garments takes on another dimension with jacquard, doesn't it?!

 Have a nice day and happy sewing!